 Winter is on its way.
 For most of the country, fall signals the end of the growing season and end to all that yard work.
-But here in Florida, we are blessed with mild winters.
+But here, we are blessed with mild winters.
 Unfortunately, that means we have to worry about and maintain our yards pretty much year-round.
 Here is a list of helpful tips to get you started on your fall lawn care checklist.

 Mow Less But Keep Mowing

 Most of our lawns are composed of warm-season grasses.
 Warm-season grasses are grasses that do their growing in the summer.
 From October through March, warm-season grasses slow down and go dormant.
 Even though your grass might not seem like it’s growing, you should still mow once in a while.
 You don’t have to mow as frequently as you did in the summer but you shouldn’t stop.
 About twice a month is enough to keep your grass at 2 ½ – 3 inches

 Another downside to having great weather year-round is that it is also ideal weather for Mosquitoes.
 Our mosquito season is one of the longest in the country and in some places mosquitoes are around all year.
 As winter approaches, mosquitoes mate and the males die off.
 The females deposit their last batch of eggs in standing water before hibernating in logs, along river banks, and in buildings.

 To avoid a cloud of hungry mosquitoes come springtime, it’s time to take action now.
 Here are some things you can do to reduce the mosquito population in your yard.
 Empty anything in your yard that can retain water.
 That includes flowerpots, birdbaths, tarps, tires, toys, lawn furniture, wheelbarrows, and gutters.

 To keep mosquitoes from laying eggs in your water features or animal waterers use mosquito dunks.
 These dunks contain a bacteria that kills mosquito larvae but is perfectly safe for animals to drink.